Playing middleman is one of the fastest ways to venture into the business world.

 1. It is cutthroat.

-It is a dog-eat-dog world wherein prices can change with a phone call or supplies suddenly dry up.
+It is a dog-eat-dog world wherein prices can change with a phone call or when supplies suddenly dry up.
+Or when the pandemic hits and complicates the logistics network.

 A marketing strategy can get ripped off within 5 minutes of posting, since every other competitor is selling pretty much the same, often unbranded, things as you are.

-There are instances wherein competitors would pose as buyers and place a bulk order only to cancel it in the end.
+There’re instances wherein competitors pose as buyers and place a bulk order only to cancel it in the end.

 2. Extremely slim margins.